MISG 2025

 Registration for academics is free.
 As it is free and fully catered, we request kindly that you only register if you are actually able to commit to participating for a week.
 We strongly recommend graduate academics from Professor to PhD student and the private sector to register.
 The projects will provide an opportunity to academics to gain exposure to mathematical problems faced by modern industry and to be involved in publishing the work where appropriate.

 Here is our Eventbrite page to register as a participant.
-Registration closed January 24th, contact misg@monash.edu if this is a problem.
+Registration closes January 31st, contact misg@monash.edu if this is a problem.

 Links for transport, accommodation, parking, and maps: